tevino/tcp-shaker/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/tevino/tcp-shaker)](https://goreportcard.com/report/github.com/tevino/tcp-shaker)
 [![GoDoc](https://godoc.org/github.com/tevino/tcp-shaker?status.svg)](https://godoc.org/github.com/tevino/tcp-shaker)

-Performing TCP handshake without ACK, useful for health checking.
+This package is used to perform TCP handshake without ACK, which useful for TCP health checking.

 HAProxy does this exactly the same, which is:

-- SYN
+1. SYN
-- SYN-ACK
+2. SYN-ACK
-- RST
+3. RST

-## Why do I have to do this?
+## Why do I have to do this

-Usually when you establish a TCP connection(e.g. `net.Dial`), these are the first three packets (TCP three-way handshake):
+In most cases when you establish a TCP connection(e.g. via `net.Dial`), these are the first three packets between the client and server([TCP three-way handshake][tcp-handshake]):

-- Client -> Server: SYN
+1. Client -> Server: SYN
-- Server -> Client: SYN-ACK
+2. Server -> Client: SYN-ACK
-- Client -> Server: ACK
+3. Client -> Server: ACK

 **This package tries to avoid the last ACK when doing handshakes.**

 By sending the last ACK, the connection is considered established.

-However as for TCP health checking the last ACK may not necessary.

-The Server could be considered alive after it sends back SYN-ACK.
+However, as for TCP health checking the server could be considered alive right after it sends back SYN-ACK,

+that renders the last ACK unnecessary or even harmful in some cases.

+### Benefits

-### Benefits of avoiding the last ACK
+By avoiding the last ACK

 1. Less packets better efficiency
 2. The health checking is less obvious

-The second one is essential, because it bothers server less.
+The second one is essential because it bothers the server less.

-Usually this means the server will not notice the health checking traffic at all, **thus the act of health checking will not be considered as some misbehaviour of client.**
+This means the application level server will not notice the health checking traffic at all, **thus the act of health checking will not be considered as some misbehavior of client.**

 ## Requirements